uias/Pageboy/Documentation/Pageboy 3 Migration Guide.md

 ## What's new

-- Added support for Swift 4.2.
 - View Controllers can now be inserted and removed dynamically.
+- Fixed numerous performance and memory issues.

 ## API Changes